 PhilippinesOfficial Name: Republic of the Philippines

-Must be valid and unexpired at time of entry.
+Must be valid at time of entry.

 BLANK PASSPORT PAGES:

 TOURIST VISA REQUIRED:

 Not required for stays under 30 days

 Required for travelers from countries with yellow fever

 CURRENCY RESTRICTIONS FOR ENTRY:

 Fax: (63) (2) 301-2017

 Ground Level, Waterfront Hotel